chzhyang/serverless-ai/knative-func/image_recognition/README.md

 This sample project shows an HTTP function for real-time image recognition inference with TensorFlow on a pretrained model(ResNet50).

 The function(`func.py`) is based on class `ImageRecognitionService`(`image_recognition_service.py`).
-This class contains a class() several functions for data preprocessing, running inference and inference result parsing with optimized TensorFlow.
+This class defines several functions for data preprocessing, running inference and inference result parsing using optimized TensorFlow.

 ## Endpoints

 Running this function will expose three endpoints.

   - `/` The endpoint for inference.
-    - A GET request will receive a response with the inference result of a test image(data/test.JPEG)
+    - GET request will receive a response with the inference result of a test image(data/test.JPEG)
-    - A POST request should contain an image URL in JSON format(`{'imgURL':'your custom URL'}`), and the client will receive a response with the inference result of the image
+    - POST request need to give an image URL in JSON format(`{'imgURL':'your custom URL'}`), and the response will give human-read inference result of the image
   - `/health/readiness` The endpoint for a readiness health check
   - `/health/liveness` The endpoint for a liveness health check